5. Safety

 - Ride on dedicated, maintained road and path ways where the Pedal 4 is legally allowed to operate.

-Below are situations where an emergency may occur while operating the vehicle, and the correct procedure to follow in order to remain safe.
+Listed below are some emergency conditions which may occur while operating the vehicle, and the correct procedure to follow in order to remain safe.

 This procedure is applicable to those conditions in which the vehicle loses power and cannot maintain propulsion.